Search

 The feasibility study component of the project will evaluate the potential for on and off-road trail alignments on either side of the existing Duck Hollow Trail: downriver to Hazelwood Green and upriver to the Carrie Furnace redevelopment site.
 Once an alignment is finalized, the consultant will begin developing preliminary engineering documents for the proposed trail alignment.

-Thorough community engagement is needed to determine the preferred trail alignment and a high level of coordination with other agencies to address accessibility, railroad crossings, etc. This trail will be used by the local community as a recreational asset and a transit facility, we well as being used by regional visitors.
+Thorough community engagement is needed to determine the preferred trail alignment and a high level of coordination with other agencies to address accessibility, railroad crossings, etc. This trail will be used by the local community as a recreational asset and a transit facility, as well as being used by regional visitors.

-The project will run from May 2023 through December 2024.
+The project will run from May 2023 through Summer 2025.

 COMMON QUESTIONS